agent6/SpikePrime2025FLL/README.md

   - Typical use: raising/lowering an elevator or left-side attachment.

 - `left_attachment_down(degrees, speed=1110)`
-  - Runs the left attachment motor on `port.C` for `degrees` encoder degrees in the **down** direction.
+  - Moves the left attachment motor on `port.C` in the **down** direction using encoder feedback.
-  - Internally uses negative degrees to reverse the motion.
+  - Uses a loop and negative speed to reverse the motion until the requested degrees are reached.
-  - Typical use: returning a left-side attachment to its starting position.
+  - Typical use: returning a left-side attachment to its starting (home) position.

 - `right_attachment_up(degrees, speed)`
   - Runs the right attachment motor on `port.B` for `degrees` encoder degrees at the given `speed`.